CaveStoryModdingCommunity/modding-wiki/wiki/cave-editor.md

 ## Trivia

-Cave Editor once had a display issue that made Wistil have to make entirely new program had to be made to figure it out, the issue was eventually fixed.
+Cave Editor once had a display issue that made Wistil have to make an entirely new program to figure it out the issue eventually the issue was fixed.